 It was on this legal basis that the Directive 2013/30/EU of the European Parliament and of the Council of 12 June 2013 on safety of offshore oil and gas operations and amending Directive 2004/35/EC was adopted.

-The directive requires operators of offshore oil and gas operations in the EU to take all necessary measures to prevent possible major accidents and be provided with sufficient physical, human, and financial resources to limit the consequences of such accidents.
-It applies to all existing and future installations.
+“The objective of this Directive is to reduce as far as possible the occurrence of major accidents relating to offshore oil and gas operations and to limit their consequences, thus increasing the protection of the marine environment and coastal economies against pollution, establishing minimum conditions for safe offshore exploration and exploitation of oil and gas and limiting possible disruptions to Union indigenous energy production, and to improve the response mechanisms in case of an accident.”

 A key point of the directive is the protection of the marine environment, an objective set out in the marine strategy framework directive - Directive 2008/56/EC, which establishes a framework for action in the field of marine environmental policy.